Photo: Krzysztof Golik / Wikimedia Commons

 The September Rule

-September is the finest Amalfi Coast month by universal agreement among experienced visitors — the extraordinary warm sea (26–27°C — the most comfortable swimming temperature of any European sea), the extraordinary comfortable air (26–28°C — warm without the extraordinary August 34–38°C extremes), the extraordinary declining crowds (the Italian school holidays end in mid-September, reducing domestic tourism by 30–40%), and the extraordinary hotel prices beginning to fall from the August peak.
+September is, by near-universal agreement among experienced visitors, the best Amalfi Coast month — warm sea (26–27°C, the most comfortable swimming temperature of any European sea), comfortable air (26–28°C, warm without August’s 34–38°C extremes), thinning crowds (Italian school holidays end mid-September, cutting domestic tourism by 30–40%), and hotel prices that start falling from the August peak.

 The September practical advantages:

-• The extraordinary Amalfi Drive (the extraordinary SS163 — the most beautiful coastal road in Europe, the extraordinary 50km drive from Sorrento to Salerno through Positano, Amalfi, and Ravello) is navigable without the extraordinary August traffic (the most concentrated traffic of any European coastal road in August — 3-hour journeys that should take 45 minutes are common in July–August)
+- The Amalfi Drive (the SS163, one of the most beautiful coastal roads in Europe, running 50km from Sorrento to Salerno through Positano, Amalfi, and Ravello) is navigable without August’s notorious traffic (45-minute journeys can take three hours in July–August)

 May–June vs July–August vs September